Table of content

 6.1 Steam Cleaning

 Also known as hot water extraction method, this technique utilises the power of steam to clean and sanitise your upholstery.
 It removes stains, dust and dirt together with the excess moisture leaving your furniture almost completely dry.
 The process is effective both when using detergents and not, which makes it eco and budget-friendly.
-Steam cleaning is an ideal solution for a dirty upholstery, and if you want to know more about it, you can check our detailed guide on the hot extraction method.
+Steam cleaning is an ideal solution for dirty upholstery, and if you want to know more about it, you can check our detailed guide on the hot extraction method.

 6.2 Carbonation Cleaning